(Atlanta, GA) – Today, Lt. Governor Casey Cagle solidified his commitment to establishing a health care system that puts Georgia’s patients first.

 PATIENT ACCESS: People need access to health care solutions that fit their needs and budgets.
 Reform will increase diversity and choice in the marketplace so that all consumers can best determine the right policies for themselves and their families.
 Georgia’s taxpayers should not be forced to shoulder the burden for federal mandates.

 PATIENT-SPECIFIC: With more than 330 million people across our nation who each have very different healthcare challenges, we cannot afford to sustain one-size-fits-all insurance policies.
 Georgia’s leaders are closest to the people who we serve, and we can best adapt to meet the evolving challenges our citizens face.
-Medicaid funding should be realigned to operate as a block grant to stretch our limited dollars further and provide the highest quality of care to those who need it most.
+Medicaid funding should be realigned to to stretch our limited dollars further and provide the highest quality of care to those who need it most.

 Georgia’s Health Care Reform Task Force will be guided by Senators Renee Unterman, Dean Burke, Ben Watson, and Judson Hill.
 Numerous experts from around the state will be brought in to offer testimony and provide recommendations to ensure we get it right for all Georgians.